 Warfarin belongs to a group of medicines called anticoagulants.
 It is used to reduce the clotting ability of the blood.
 (It is sometimes called a 'blood thinner', but it does not actually thin the blood.)

-Warfarin tablets are used to prevent and treat blood clots forming in the legs, lungs, brain and heart.
+Warfarin is used to prevent and treat blood clots forming in the legs, lungs, brain or heart.